The perfect introduction to Irish history within the excellent and highly regarded Brief History series.

 Bill Barich gets to the heart of the Irish pub, but he also gets to the soul of contemporary Ireland.

 This handy A5 atlas fits in the glovebox of your car, perfect for quick referencing on the move.

 This top-selling road atlas is ideal for anyone travelling by road in Europe.
 Spiral-bound for easy use, the maps are easy to follow and have English as well as local place names.

-This folded sheet map shows the detailed road network with toll motorways and dual carriageways clearly identified.
+Folded, double-sided sheet map shows the detailed road network with toll motorways and dual carriageways identified.